Amarthgul/InteractiveInspector/README.md

 * Tap on a part of the model to select and highlight it

-* Once an object is selected, a pop up menu will show up at the bottom.
+* Once an object is selected, the bottom menu will be activated (technically user can still access the menu items when nothing is selected, but it will show nothing but a prompt: "Select an item to begin").

   * The left-most icon is for settings.
-By default, the camera starts rotating around if there is no user input for 5 seconds, you could disable that in the settings.
-Similarly, auto-voiceover can also be disabled.
+By default, the camera starts rotating around if there is no user input for a while, you could disable that in the settings.
+One can also enable auto voiceover so that invoking description panel will auto play the audio.

+  The light mode turns the app into light theme, with the background and most UI elements becoming white.

+  The setting panel also offers touch sensitivity control and a reset button.

   * The middle icon shows the text description of the object currently seleted (if any).
 When multiple objects are selected, the first on the list will be displayed.